Hannah Burkhill

 Hannah Burkhill (born 22 July 2000) is an Australian synchronised (artistic) swimmer.
-Artistic Swimming made its Olympic debut in 1984 (named Synchronised Swimming) and is one of only two events that is female only at the Olympics.
-Teams perform a 3-minute technical routine of five technical elements and a 4-minute free routine that emphasises creativity and choreography.

 Burkhill represented Australia at the 2020 Summer Olympics.
 The artistic swimming team consisting of Kiera Gazzard, Alessandra Ho, Kirsten Kinash, Rachel Presser, Emily Rogers, Amie Thompson, Carolyn Rayna Buckle and Burkhill were able to progress to the final, however, they finished ninth.

 Early years

 Born in Brunei to English parents Burkhill grew up in Western Australia.
 She excelled in Artistic Swimming and was a member of the SupaNova Synchronised Swimming Club in Booragoon.